CHITIN AND EDIBLE INSECTS

 HOW CAN I EAT CHITIN &

 EDIBLE INSECTS IN MY DIET?

-However, we also have our cricket powder and protein too that can be mixed with virtually any recipe.
+However, if whole crickets aren’t where you want to start, we also have our cricket powder and protein too that can be mixed with virtually any recipe.
 We have used it to make protein shakes, chocolate espresso banana breads, chocolate chip cookies, balsamic vinaigrette salad dressings, cricket nachos, french toast, granola, and more.